 "Skip the Drama"

-According to the US Census Bureau, more than 37 million adults ages 16 and above do not have a high school diploma.
-Data shows that high school dropouts earn substantially less than high school graduates and have a lower quality of life.
-Many must work multiple jobs to support their families--and without a GED® diploma, they tend to get the lowest paid and least stable jobs.
-In fact, recent data shows that nearly 30 percent of adults with household incomes at or below the federal poverty line do not have a high school credential.
+More than 37 million adults in the U.S. do not have a high school diploma.
+Data shows that adults without a diploma tend to work multiple jobs in the least stable positions, earn less money than high school graduates, and experience a lower quality of life.
+In fact recent data shows that nearly 30 percent of adults with household incomes at or below the federal poverty line do not have a high school credential.

-The GED® Achievement campaign seeks to combat this critical issue by encouraging young adults without a high school diploma to take the first steps toward a better future and sign up for free GED® classes in their area.
-The "Skip the Drama" campaign highlights how not having a GED® diploma can cause unnecessary drama, and situations like filling out a job application that seem normal and mundane, can become nerve-wracking and intense when questions of education arise.
+The High School Equivalency campaign seeks to combat this critical issue by encouraging those without a high school diploma to take the first steps toward a better future and sign up for free adult education classes in their area.
+The "Skip the Drama" campaign highlights how not having a high school credential can cause unnecessary drama, and situations like filling out a job application that seem normal and mundane, can become nerve-wracking and intense when questions of education arise.

-The PSAs direct audiences to visit YourGED.org or call 1-877-38-YOURGED, where they can find free literacy centers and GED® classes, learn the basics of earning a GED® diploma, and hear real stories from people who have already successfully completed classes and earned their GED® diploma.
-Launched in 2010, the campaign has already helped more than 600,000 adults find free GED® test-prep classes in their area.
+The PSAs direct audiences to visit FinishYourDiploma.org, where they can find free literacy centers and adult education classes, learn the basics of earning a high school equivalency, and hear real stories from people who have successfully completed classes and finished their high school diploma.
+Launched in 2010, the campaign has already helped more than 600,000 adults find free adult education classes in their area.